zapier/zapier-platform/docs/cli.md

 Only use this command to migrate users between non-breaking versions, use `zapier deprecate` if you have breaking changes!

 Migration time varies based on the number of affected Zaps.
 Be patient and check `zapier jobs` to track the status.
+Or use `zapier history` if you want to see older jobs.

 Since a migration is only for non-breaking changes, users are not emailed about the update/migration.
 It will be a transparent process for them.